In America, we tend to take God as a given.

 This is a common misconception.
 The idea of worship among theists is often so powerful that it becomes hard for one to imagine what it must be like for someone to not hold religious beliefs.

-On the whole, atheism contains no doctrines or governing laws; it is simply a term used to designate individuals who do not subscribe to theism from those who do.
+On the whole, atheism contains no doctrines or governing laws.1But perhaps it should.
+The philosophic community is ripe with debate about how to properly define atheism.
+This is a huge problem for atheists ...continueIt is simply a term used to designate individuals who do not subscribe to theism from those who do.

 Atheists do not often organize and collaborate at a specified place to fulfill our non-religious obligations.
 We do not go on mission trips to spread the reason of man, or perform rock songs about how little faith we have.
-There is no book that we read as atheistic law, and we do not expect the universe to do anything for us simply because we ask nicely.
-1I am aware that there are atheists who do congregate with one another based on the beliefs they share, but this is done so more to promote science, ...continue
+There is no book that we read as atheistic law, and we do not expect the universe to do anything for us simply because we ask nicely.¹

 But most certainly, we do not dress up in large hooded robes in candle-lit basements and hold sacrificial blood rituals while chanting in tongues just before we have our group orgy in the name of Satan.